OlafurAO/ProjectAres/README.md

-# ProjectAres
+HOW TO LAUNCH THE GAME:

-HOW TO RUN THE GAME:
+Running in Unity:

-The main Scene to run in unity is under Assets > Scenes > "SampleScene.unity" you can also run it in itch.io by clicking this link:
+Open the main scene under Assets > Scenes > SampleScene.unity and press play

-Controlls:
+Running in browser:

-Please Use A mouse to Command units and play the game, And keyboard to move the camera "WASD" and the scroll wheel to zoom in and out.
+Controls:

-ASSETS:
+Use the mouse and left mouse button to command the units.
+Use "WASD" on the keyboard to move the camera around, "E" and "Q" to rotate it and the mouse scroll wheel to zoom in and out.

 Art:
 Units - https://assetstore.unity.com/packages/3d/characters/toony-tiny-rts-set-135258
 Buttons - https://assetstore.unity.com/packages/2d/gui/icons/simple-button-set-01-153979
 Heart icon - https://assetstore.unity.com/packages/2d/gui/icons/2d-pixel-item-asset-pack-99645